oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

     }
 ```

 We test and compare the kernal times for both of these IP's.
-Notice that the ```VectorMADIP``` is much faster.
+Notice that the ```MMHostIP``` is much faster.
 This is because all three pointers can be accessed concurrently without arbitration.

 ## License
 Code samples are licensed under the MIT license.
 See